 But one important woman in Congress strongly disagrees with Swalwell's legislation and his arguments for it.

 "There are some things that technology can't improve on," House Administration Committee Chairwoman Candice Miller, a Michigan Republican, told Newsmax Thursday.
 "One of them is members of Congress physically going to the floor of the House to debate an issue and then discuss it with other members and then voting on it — in person."

 Miller's case for lawmakers voting in person was strongly seconded by two past members of Congress — Democrat and Republican — who had long experience in making sure their colleagues were on the House floor to vote.

-"I have a lot of respect for Rep. Swalwell, but were voting by phone to become law, it would lead to less interaction in Congress — and that's what Congress is about," former Democratic Rep. Vic Fazio of California, past chairman of the House Democratic Caucus, told Newsmax.
+"I have a lot of respect for Rep. Swalwell, but were voting by phone to become law, it would lead to less interaction in Congress — and that's what Congress is about," former Rep. Vic Fazio, D-Calif., past chairman of the House Democratic Caucus, told Newsmax.

 As for Swalwell's argument that phone-in voting would mean pregnant women in Congress or ailing lawmakers miss fewer votes, Fazio, who is also the former chairman of the Democratic Congressional Campaign Committee, said: "I never saw anyone lose re-election for health-related reasons.
 The voters understand those things."

 It would be a "disaster" to allow House members "to vote in any place other than the House floor," said former Republican Rep. Robert Walker of Pennsylvania, the right-hand man to onetime House Speaker Newt Gingrich, who was considered a master of parliamentary procedure in the House.

 "What is to prevent a congressman from giving his phone to his secretary or someone else in their district and saying, 'Vote this way while I'm out?'"
 Walker told Newsmax.
 "How do you monitor voting when it is done away from the House floor?"